Spinners/Spin.Swift/README.md

 Of course, it remains possible to handle the Schedulers by yourself inside the feedback functions.

-# How to use a Spin in a UIKit/AppKit based app ?
+# How to use a Spin in a UIKit or AppKit based app

 Although a feedback loop can exist by itself without any visualisation, it makes more sense in our developer world to use it as way to produce a State that we can render on screen and to handle events emitted by the users.